 Figure 4.
-Median diurnal variation of negative polarity ion (a-d) and particle (e-h) size-segregated (2.5 - 7 nm, 7 - 25 nm, 2.5 - 25 nm, and >2.5 nm) number concentrations observed on concurrent NPF events at AMX (dark blue thick line) and TRO (dark red thick line).
-The light blue and light red lines are for NPF events observed individually at AMX and TRO, respectively.
-The blue and red vertical lines indicate the times at which the peak concentrations for concurrent NPF events were observed at AMX and TRO, respectively.
+Median diurnal variation of negative polarity ion (ad) and particle (e-h) size-segregated (2.5-7 nm, 7-25 nm, 2.5-25 nm, and > 2.5 nm) number concentrations observed for concurrent NPF events at AMX (thick dark-blue line) and TRO (thick dark-red line).
+The light-blue and light-red lines are for NPF events observed individually at AMX and TRO, respectively.
+The vertical blue and red lines indicate the times at which the peak concentrations for concurrent NPF events were observed at AMX and TRO, respectively.